danielhenrymantilla/with_locals.rs/guide/src/cps.md

 > ```

-Well, that return type doesn't look super obvious, but fair enough, for that use case any macro or human can do the
+Well, that return type doesn't look super obvious, but fair enough, for that use case any human can do the
 `&'lifetime Type -> impl 'lifetime + Deref<Target = Type>`
 transformation.